Local-global questions for divisibility in commutative algebraic groups: Classical problems and classical solutions

-Denote by $\GG_m$ the multiplicative group over $k$.
-Then the Grunwald-Wang Theorem holds in the commutative group $\GG_m$ as well as in $k$.
-By questioning if its validity still holds for a general commutative algebraic group $\G$ instead of $\GG_m$, we get nothing but Problem 1, i.e., the \emph{Local-global divisibility problem in commutative algebraic groups}.
-In fact, in \cite{DZ} the authors say that Problem 1 was motivated by a strong form of the Hasse principle considered for $q$-powers of numbers and not only for squares and in the more general setting of commumative algebraic groups instead of simply $\GG_m$.
+Similar examples can be constructed for all powers $2^t$, with $t\geq 3$ and, consequently, for all integers $q=2^tq'$, where $q'$ is odd and $t\geq 3$, as in the statement of the theorem.
+For further details about the formulation of the Grunwald-Wang Theorem, the reader can see the survey \cite{Roq} by Roquette.
+If we denote by $\GG_m$ the multiplicative group over $k$, then the Grunwald-Wang Theorem holds in the commutative group $\GG_m$ as well as in $k$.
+By questioning if its validity still holds for a general commutative algebraic group $\G$ instead of $\GG_m$, we get nothing but Problem 1, i.e.\ the \emph{Local-global divisibility problem in commutative algebraic groups}.
 So in the cases when the answer to Problem 1 is affirmative, we have a kind of a generalization of the Hasse Principle for squares of $k$-rational numbers.
-The anwer to the local-global divisibility depends on $k$ as well as on $q$ and this is already showed by the Grunwald-Wang Theorem in the case when $\G$ is $\GG_m$.
-Observe that if the point $P$ in the statement of Problem 1 is the zero point in the group law of $\G$, then the question can be reformulated as follows: \emph{if $\G$ admits a $k_v$-rational torsion point of order $q$, for all but finitely many places $v\in M_k$, can we conclude that $G$ admits a $k$-rational torsion point of order $q$?} Thus, it is clear that the question is related to some other famous problems about torsion points or reductions of torsion points in abelian varieties, as the one studied by Katz in \cite{Katz} or the \emph{Support Problem} studied by Corrales-Rodrig\'a\~{n}ez and Schoof in \cite{CRS}.
-Owing to the connection between the existence of isogenies of prime degree and the existence of $k$-rational points of the same degree, the question is also linked to the local-global problem for the existence of isogenies of prime degree in elliptic curves studied by Sutherland in \cite{Sut}.
-We will describe these related problems and the main results obtained about them in Section \ref{sec6} and we will also explain better their connections with Problem 1 (and Problem 2).
-We also postpone the description of the results achieved for Problem 1 since its formulation to Section 6.
-Meanwhile, we describe the classical setting for Problem 2.
+The answer to the local-global divisibility depends on $k$ as well as on $q$ and this is already shown by the Grunwald-Wang Theorem in the case when $\G$ is $\GG_m$.